acmepjz/md4lean/README.md

 Compared to the upstream, a new feature `MD_HTML_FLAG_MATHJAX[_USE_DOLLAR]` is added.

-## Compile under Windows using MSVC
+## Compile under Windows

-There is an extremely hacky solution of compiling under Windows using MSVC.
+There is an extremely hacky solution for compiling under Windows, which is working but not widely tested.
-You need to run `lake build` under Visual Studio Developer Command Prompt (or `git-bash` opened under it).
+It will call Lean's built-in clang compiler, which is shipped with full library files, but without headers.
+To overcome missing header problem, the minimal ad-hoc C headers are provided.